simbo1905/root-objects/README.md

 ### The Implementation

-Lets have a look a relational table model that goes the UML model above:
+Lets have a look at the relational table model that goes the UML model above:

 ![root objects2](root-objects2.png "Root Objects 2")

-The major difference is that we have one more database tables than we have UML entities.
-The alien in the room is `delivery_lineitem` which is a join table between `delivery` and `lineitem` which records when a line item has been put into a delivery.
+The major difference is that we have one more database table than we have UML entities.
+The alien in the room is `delivery_lineitem` which is a join table between `delivery` and `lineitem` which records that a line item has been put into a delivery.

 Why is it an alien?
 Because in our example it wasn't in the UML model as